Filed Date: Sept. 4, 2025

 On September 4, 2025, two asylum seekers—A.M. and C.L.V.—filed this class action lawsuit against the U.S. Department of Homeland Security (DHS), U.S. Immigration and Customs Enforcement (ICE), and the Executive Office for Immigration Review (EOIR) in the U.S. District Court for the Southern District of California.
 Represented by Singleton Schreiber LLP, the plaintiffs brought this suit on behalf of all noncitizens released from ICE custody in San Diego who have been, or will be, re-arrested by ICE at immigration courthouses.

 The plaintiffs alleged that ICE’s courthouse arrests and subsequent re-detentions violate the Administrative Procedure Act (APA), the Immigration and Nationality Act (INA), and the Due Process Clause of the Fifth Amendment.
 Specifically, they argued that the government’s policy and practice are “arbitrary, capricious, and contrary to law” under 5 U.S.C. § 706(2)(A)–(C) because they disregard ICE’s own release determinations and the INA’s procedural safeguards for detention.
-The complaint contends that ICE lacks statutory authority to re-arrest individuals previously released by defendants absent new findings of dangerousness or flight risk, and that these re-arrests occur without notice, a hearing, or changed circumstances, depriving individuals of their liberty in violation of due process.
+The complaint contended that ICE lacked statutory authority to re-arrest individuals previously released by defendants absent new findings of danger or flight risk, and that these re-arrests involved stark due process violations.
+The plaintiffs further alleged that the policy undermined the functioning of the immigration court system by chilling attendance at court hearings, interfering with access to counsel, and impeding the exercise of statutory and constitutional rights to seek relief from removal.

 On the same day the complaint was filed, the plaintiffs submitted a Notice of Related Case identifying A.M. v.
-U.S. Immigration and Customs Enforcement et al., Case No. 3:25-cv-01412 (S.D.
-Cal.), as a related action.
+U.S. Immigration and Customs Enforcement et al. as a related action.
 That earlier case, filed by A.M. individually on June 4, 2025, also challenges the legality of his civil immigration arrest at the San Diego Immigration Court.
 The notice explained that both actions raise the same central question—whether DHS and ICE may lawfully conduct civil immigration arrests of asylum seekers at the San Diego Immigration Court after their release on bond or parole—and involve overlapping defendants and factual circumstances.
 The plaintiffs argued that assigning the two cases to a single judge would promote judicial efficiency and consistent adjudication of the issues.

 Summary Authors